Nutrition During Addiction Recovery

 Drinking too much could affect the pancreas.
 The organ cannot properly digest liquids, carbohydrates, proteins, and the hormones you require to balance blood sugar levels, which may lead to pancreatitis.

-Many do not realise overindulging on alcohol, combined with an unhealthy diet, can cause what is known as Wernicke-Korsakoff syndrome.
+Many do not realise overindulging on alcohol, combined with an unhealthy diet, can cause what is known as alcohol-induced dementia.
 A condition of the brain from not receiving the required daily levels of the vitamin thiamine.

 Those living with alcoholism may often suffer from a thiamine deficiency.
 If you consume a great deal of alcohol, it can be hard for your body to absorb the vitamin, possibly bringing on Wernicke-Korsakoff syndrome.
 You could display emotional and psychological side effects, from mental illness and psychosis to long term amnesia.
 These are a few of the consequences you face if you drink to excess while not eating healthily.